oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-analyze-data.md

 ![Screenshot of analyze sales by movie genre and customer value](images/image75_sales_genre_custvalue_detail.png)

 Go ahead and see if you can find any other interesting pattern.

 What movie genre are popular in different age groups?

 We can spend lots of time in the analysis tool visualizing the data with different combinations of attributes.

-So far, we are looking at only the charts, but this data can be displayed in tabular format and in a pivot table as well.
+**Note:** So far, we are looking at only the charts, but this data can be displayed in tabular format and in a pivot table as well.
 Switch the display mode to see how it works.
 Advanced uses can access the data in this AV from Excel or from Googlesheet.
-This is out of scope for this lab.

 This completes Data Analysis overview lab.
-For the Data Studio overview workshop, go to the next lab.

-Also note that there are many more features in the Analysis tool, which are not covered here.
-These details will be covered in some other in-depth workshops.
+Note that there are many more features in the Analysis tool, which are not covered here.
+These details will be covered in some other in-depth workshop.

+You may now **proceed to the next lab**.